PozzettiAndrea/CS50/README.md

 # CS50
-Code written for the CS50 course
+Code written for the CS50 course by Andrea Pozzetti.
+Youtube video of final project in PROJECT folder's readme.
-Andrea Pozzetti